Drawing

 4. Click on the first point to close the outline of the polygon.
 A circle near the cursor indicates that the program will close the shape if you click.

-5. Hit the Escape key to deactivate the tool.
+5. Hit the Escape key to finish drawing.

 Draw Curved Path